DanBeverley/Food-Detection/README.md

 # Food Detection & Calorie Estimator

 This project provides a Python-based pipeline for analyzing food images.
-It performs food segmentation, classification, volume estimation (using a depth map or a fallback dummy depth map), density lookup, and mass calculation.
+It performs food segmentation, classification, volume estimation (using a depth map, a 3D mesh file, or a fallback dummy depth map), density lookup, calorie estimation, and mass calculation.
 The system is designed to be configurable and extensible.

 ## Key Features of the Python Pipeline

 *   **Food Segmentation**: Identifies and masks the food item in an image using a TFLite segmentation model.
 *   **Food Classification**: Classifies the segmented food item using a TFLite classification model and a label map.
 *   **Volume Estimation**:
-    *   Calculates the 3D volume of the food item using a depth map and camera intrinsic parameters.
+    *   Calculates the 3D volume of the food item using either a depth map (and camera intrinsics) or a direct 3D mesh file (e.g., `.obj`).
-    *   Supports fallback to a dummy depth map if a real one is not provided, allowing the pipeline to run end-to-end.
+    *   Supports fallback to a dummy depth map if a real one or a mesh file is not provided.
-    *   Utilizes `scipy.spatial.ConvexHull` with `qhull_options="QJ"` to handle potentially flat depth data.
+    *   Utilizes `scipy.spatial.ConvexHull` (for depth maps) or `trimesh` (for mesh files).
-*   **Density Lookup**:
+*   **Nutritional Information Lookup (Density & Calories)**:
-    *   Retrieves food density from a local custom JSON database (`data/databases/custom_density_db.json`).
+    *   Retrieves food density (g/cm³) and calories (kcal/100g) from a local custom JSON database (`data/databases/custom_density_db.json`).
+The database supports entries with both density and calories, or density alone.
-    *   Optionally queries the USDA FoodData Central API for densities if not found locally (requires an API key).
+    *   Optionally queries the USDA FoodData Central API for this information if not found locally (requires an API key).
-    *   Caches density results to minimize redundant lookups.
+    *   Caches API results to minimize redundant lookups.
+*   **Mass & Calorie Calculation**:
-*   **Mass Calculation**: Estimates the mass of the food item based on its calculated volume and looked-up density.
+    *   Estimates the mass of the food item based on its calculated volume and looked-up density.
+    *   Estimates the total calories of the food item based on its mass and calories per 100g.
 *   **Configurable**: Pipeline parameters (model paths, camera intrinsics, API keys) are managed through a YAML configuration file (`config_pipeline.yaml`).

 ## How the Python Pipeline Works